Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ### Set up a Virtual Warehouse
 Duration: 1

 You'll need some compute for the connector installation process, so let's set up a virtual warehouse to do that.
-A second virtual warehouse will be created automatically in the configure section.

 Change to the **ACCOUNTADMIN** role.
 1. Navigate to Admin -> Warehouses and select **+ Warehouse**.
-2. Name the virtual warehouse **SERVICENOW_CONNECTOR_WH**, size XS, and, leaving the defaults, select **Create Warehouse**.
+2. Name the virtual warehouse **CONNECTOR_UI_WH**, size XS, and, leaving the defaults, select **Create Warehouse**.

 ### Install the ServiceNow® connector
 Duration: 1